jitterted/yacht-tdd/README.md

 ## Next Steps

-* Create a representation of a Player that stores the state of their part of the game, i.e., current score, which categories have been used, the rolls of the game, etc.
+* Create a representation of a Game that stores the state of their part of the game, i.e., current score, which categories have been used, the rolls of the game, etc.

 * From the UI have a way to create a Player, initially could just be anonymous and